TheBuckeyeMan/Databricks_Multi_Module_IAC/README.md

    - Update multi-module.yml lines 56-57 if they do not yet exist already

 3. In databricks_cluster main.tf line 13 add in the IAM Role ARN for the DatabricksClusterDeploymentIAM role you created when provisioning roles

+4. In databricks console, click on your proile -> user preferences -> Cloud Resources -> Credential Configuration -> Add the IAM Role ARN For DatabricksClusterDeploymentIAM(IAM Role provisioned earlier)

 3. Provision the module databricks_cluster to deploy the cluster in the multi module repo
    - Check to make sure all Repo secrets are set up

 # Mounting the S3 Buckets